bjarneo/hemmelig/README.md

 - **Terminal User Interface (TUI):** A responsive and user-friendly terminal UI that adapts to your window size.
 - **Tab Completion:** Basic tab completion for file paths when using the `/send` command.
 - **Trust On First Use (TOFU):** Verify peer identity through public key fingerprints.
+- **Anonymous**: No user accounts or personal information required.
+Just run the client and start chatting.
+- **Key pair generation**: Each session generates a new public/private key pair, ensuring that even if a session is compromised, past sessions remain secure.

 ## Installation